tustin2121/James_Somerton_Transcripts/_videos/m8DRQ9-sCSI.md

 <from></from>
 <james {% include timecode %}>

-<span visual>So let's look at the history of this practice, discover media you may not know is intended to be read as queer, see when the line between queer coding and queer baiting began to blur, and why we still don't have an out LGBT superhero in the MCU.</span>
+<span visual={{tcc}} on="2:43" off="2:53">So let's look at the history of this practice, discover media you may not know is intended to be read as queer, see when the line between queer coding and queer baiting began to blur, and why we still don't have</span> an out LGBT superhero in the MCU.

 </james>
 <from></from>